icctvcloud/nextguard/README.md

-# NextGuard，Video surveillance software with AI capabilities
+# NextGuard，transform your cameras into an AI-powered cloud video surveillance system

 NextGuard is a web-based video surveillance software designed for ip-cameras, which can be installed locally and will transform your cameras into an AI-powered cloud video surveillance system.NextGuard enables you to keep a close eye on the people or things you want to monitor.